Methods: Measuring Health

 The Scope of Health Measures

 The quality of health data varies.
-Indicators based on mortality are robust and almost complete because death certification is a legal requirement (although the accuracy of the recorded diagnosis may be questioned).
-Disease records can also be reasonably complete: diagnoses can be taken from hospital discharge summaries, for example, although such data can only be generalized to people treated in hospital.
-The quality of statistics based on disease records depends on the accuracy with which physicians completed the original forms, but they are relatively accurate.
+Indicators based on mortality are robust and almost complete because death certification is a legal requirement, although the accuracy of the recorded diagnosis may vary.
+Morbidity data (such as that published by the Canadian Institute for Health Information) may also be reasonably complete.
+Diagnoses can be taken from hospital discharge summaries, for example, although such data can only be generalized to people treated in hospital.
+The quality of statistics derived from medical records depends on the accuracy with which physicians completed the original forms, but they are relatively accurate.
 Because of their availability and comparability, mortality and morbidity statistics are used by national and international agencies to compare health status between countries.
 Some of the commonest statistics for this purpose include death rates per thousand, infant mortality rates, average life expectancy, and a range of morbidity indicators, such as rates of reportable disease.
-Data can be further analyzed within a region to compare the health of different groups of people, or to track particular health problems such as influenza or HIV/AIDS.
+Data can be further analyzed within a region to compare the health of different groups of people, or to track particular health problems such as influenza or COVID-19.

 Interpreting morbidity figures